Sanding & Plowing Operations

 Residents are strongly encouraged to shovel the walks adjacent to their property to ensure safe pedestrian passage.
 The best way to encourage neighbors to shovel their walks is to set an example by shoveling one’s own.

-From December 1st through April 1st overnight parking on Town streets is prohibited.
+From December 1st through April 1st overnight parking on Town streets is prohibited during a snow emergency.
 Should the need arise, winter parking is available in the Town's municipal parking lot located at 228 Beach Road.
 Residents should park in the metered spaces only.

 Catch Basins and Fire Hydrants